NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

-Hello Hello!!!
 I am Ny Aina, a Ph.D. candidate in Geography at Oklahoma State University, working with [Dr. Hamed Gholizadeh](https://hamedgholizadeh.wixsite.com/mysite).
 My research interest centers around the application of imaging spectroscopy in environmental and ecological studies, with a primary focus on conserving biodiversity and promoting sustainable development.

 My current research project involves leveraging remote sensing techniques to address the challenges posed by invasive grassland plants.
 I am currently focusing on using remote sensing, particularly imaging spectroscopy, coupled with in situ observations and modeling to assess invasive plants and their impacts on grassland ecosystems, including aboveground and belowground.
 My research aims to contribute to understanding how remote sensing can be used in invasive species studies beyond mapping their presence in the ecosystem.
 My research can also contribute to providing actionable information for managing invasive plants and maintaining ecosystem functioning and biodiversity.